Challenge / Goal

 Short term objectives include creating awareness of the innovation, giving real-world electro-mobility experiences to interested pilot users, and gathering feedback about the performance and the acceptance of the new vehicles along with the mobility concept.
-The longer-term objective is to identify the best use cases and target groups for ACM.
-By finding the best combination of user groups, the multi-purpose sharing concept and business model can be adapted and optimized accordingly.
+The longer-term objective is to identify the best Use Cases and target groups for ACM.
+By finding the best combination of user groups, the multi-purpose sharing concept and business model can be adapted and optimised accordingly.

 ACM is based on three innovations:

-- and an integrated fleet management and multi purpose sharing software enabling the maximization of vehicle usage inside a city setting.
+- An integrated fleet management and multi purpose sharing software enabling the maximisation of vehicle usage inside a city setting

 Shared usage will reduce car ownership and long charging times will be avoided thanks to the swapping battery system.

-In this use case, the light-weight vehicles are rented out - similar to the classic carsharing approach.
-In addition, the measure incorporates the multi-mode concept.
-That is, the use of a vehicle/fleet by different user groups (private and business car sharing).
+In this Use Case, the light-weight vehicles are rented out - similar to the classic carsharing approach.
+In addition, the measure incorporates the multi-modal concept.
+That is, the use of a vehicle/fleet by different user groups (private and business carsharing).
 Vehicles could be used for a number of purposes, such as eco-taxis and chauffeur sectors, logistics and courier services, tradesmen, mobile nursing services, or municipal fleets.

 Pilot drivers were selected from diverse business areas, including business/corporate customers (B2B) and private individuals to ensure broad coverage of different user scenarios.
 The technological innovations (vehicle, batteries, software) were tested by these different user groups while gathering live feedback from the drivers for evaluation purposes.